‘Nothing, nothing.’ Aid lags in hurricane-torn Puerto Rico

 “We thought somebody was going to stop by,” said Ana Lidia Mendoza, a 48-year-old cook at a barbecue restaurant who lost part of her roof.
 “They told us that we had to stay calm.”

-Gov. Ricardo Rossello and Resident Commissioner Jennifer Gonzalez, the island’s representative in Congress, have said they intend to seek more than a billion dollars in federal assistance and they have praised the response to the disaster by President Donald Trump, who plans to visit Puerto Rico next week, as well as FEMA Administrator Brock Long.
+Gov. Ricardo Rossello and Gonzalez have said they intend to seek more than a billion dollars in federal assistance and they have praised the response to the disaster by President Donald Trump, who plans to visit Puerto Rico next week, as well as FEMA Administrator Brock Long.

-“I am confident that they understand the seriousness of the situation,” the governor said Tuesday.
+Rossello said the main problem is getting enough trucks and drivers to reach people throughout the island, adding that he is getting help from the U.S. mainland including National Guard troops from several states.

+Food, water and generators are now at reopened ports waiting to be delivered.

 Still, it is hard to avoid the fact that the response looks different than previous ones.
 After hurricanes in Louisiana, Texas and Florida, waves of power company trucks from other states descended in long convoys, something that is obviously not possible on an island 1,000 miles to the southeast of the mainland.
 After the devastating earthquake in Haiti in January 2010, the U.S. military sent ships and the skies seemed to be filled with heavy-lift helicopters and planes carrying emergency relief, though the scale of that disaster was far worse.